-In addition to the basic information on this help page, suggestions for other sources of information of basic information include the National Institute on Mental Health – NIMH-OCD page, the International OCD Foundation, and NAMI’s OCD page.
+In addition to the basic information on this help page, suggestions for other sources of information include the National Institute on Mental Health – NIMH-OCD page, the International OCD Foundation and NAMI’s OCD page.

 Will OCD symptoms typically get worse over time if a person does not get treated?

 Some people with mild OCD improve without treatment.
 More moderate or severe OCD usually requires treatment.
 However, there are often periods of time when the symptoms get better.
 There may also be times when symptoms get worse, such as when a person is stressed or depressed.
 More

 I have a family member recently diagnosed with ODC, how can I best help and support her?